birdybirdonline/Linux-Arctis-7-Plus-ChatMix/README.md

-# Linux-Arctis-7-Plus-ChatMix
+# Linux-Arctis--ChatMix

 ##***Important Licensing Notice**##

-`Linux-Arctis-7-Plus-Chatmix` uses the GPL license.
+`Linux-Arctis-Chatmix` uses the GPL license.
 While the GPL license does permit commercial use, it is **strongly discouraged** to reuse the work herein for any for-profit purpose as it relates to the usage of a third party proprietary hardware device.